CodingTXP/LeGenius11/README.md

 - 👋 Hi, I’m @CodingTXP
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C#

 <!---
 CodingTXP/CodingTXP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.